NKNguyenLX/Face_recognition_Dlib_SVM/README.md

 ```
 ./test.sh
 ```
-You can view the result  a gui by uncomment *python svm_classifier_gui.py --output output* in test.sh
+You can view the result with a gui by uncomment *python svm_classifier_gui.py --output output* in test.sh